MichelleLCK/CytoMAD/README.md

 ```
 The CytoMAD_GPU virtual environment is ready for training and testing.

-## 7 lung Cancer Cell Lines Dataset
-The 7 lung cancer cell lines dataset is uploaded in this repository.
-It is used as a demonstration on batch removal and image contrast conversion of the CytoMAD model.

-**7 Lung Cancer Cell Lines BF and QPI Images**

-There are in total of 7 types of lung cancer cells (i.e. H69, H358, H520, H526, H1975, H2170 and HCC827).
-All the data were collected on 7 days using [multi-ATOM setup](https://doi.org/10.1002/jbio.201800479), giving 3 batches per cell line.
-Both single-cell brightfield and quantitative phase images (QPI) were collected.

-For training and testing the CytoMAD model, the data were separated into "Train", "Valid" and "Test" set.
-They are subsampled and contain 500 cells respectively as a demonstration in this repository (Folder `Dataset`).
-Data was uploaded in `.mat` format with brightfield images in `_BF.mat` and QPI in `_QPI.mat`.
-The images are stored in the format of `ImageHeight * ImageWidth * NoOfCells` with a field of view of 45μm.

-<sub>Full dataset will be released upon request.</sub>

 ## Training the CytoMAD Model
 Overall, the training of CytoMAD model consists of 2 main parts.
 It utilizes the conditional GAN of Pix2Pix model as the backbone with the addition of classifier networks to guide the batch-effect-removal.